 In Rolfing, posture is understood as a constant process of dynamic balance, in dialogue with the gravitational force and the environment of relationship.

-The Rolfing operator (also called “Rolfer”) intervenes with a precise and sensitive touch, mobilizing the muscular fascia, the connective tissue that radiates throughout our body, and progressively stimulating the release of any tension and stiffness caused by imbalances of various kinds, such as repetitive and wearing daily movements, the aftermath of accidents or surgery, compensatory postural attitudes…
+The Rolfing practitioner (also called “Rolfer”) intervenes with a precise and sensitive touch, mobilizing the muscular fascia, the connective tissue that radiates throughout our body, and progressively stimulating the release of any tension and stiffness caused by imbalances of various kinds, such as repetitive and staining daily movements, the aftermath of accidents or surgery, compensatory postural attitudes…

 The mobilization of the fascia allows to harmonize the muscle tone and to distribute more effectively the load on the articular structures, thanks to a better transmission of the movement among the body segments.